 How do I write a good subject line? pop-up modal, click the option for

 Subject line researcher.

 Search button to populate results.
-For the best results, enter one term or phrase per line and use no more than 3 terms per phrase.
-Keeping the search broad will allow you to see subject lines that incorporate those terms in different ways than expected.
+For the best results, enter one term or phrase per line and use no more than three terms per phrase.
+Keep the search broad to allow you to see subject lines that incorporate those terms in different ways than expected.

-MailChimp will compare those terms to all subject lines ever used in our system, displaying a 5-star rating system for how the subject lines containing those terms performed.
+MailChimp will compare those terms to all subject lines ever used in our system, and will display a 5-star rating system for how the subject lines containing those terms performed.

 Sounds simple, but subject lines should describe the subject of your email.
 When it comes to email marketing, the best subject lines tell what's inside, and the worst subject lines sell what's inside.